adarwash2012/ICEcoder/README.md

 #ICEcoder
+##Love to code any where you go, well ICE coder can do the job.
 ##Web IDE / browser code editor awesomeness

 ICEcoder is a web IDE / browser based code editor, which allows you to develop websites directly within the web browser.
 It uses the brilliant CodeMirror for code highlighting & editing, with a slick IDE wrapped around it to make the whole thing work.